-The background to this new terrain is that the Security Council, which acts on behalf of the General Assembly in matters related to international peace and security and which can establish two types of "peace operations" - Peacekeeping Missions "PKOs" (with armed peacekeepers) and Special Political Missions "SPMs" (without armed personnel) - has established a Special Adviser, The United Nations' approach is guided by Security Council resolution 2051/2012, which states in part that "All electoral assistance in peacekeeping, peacebuilding, or special political mission settings should be delivered in a fully integrated manner from the outset, whether or not the mission is structurally integrated".
+The background to this new terrain is that the Security Council, which acts on behalf of the General Assembly in matters related to international peace and security and which can establish two types of "peace operations" - Peacekeeping Missions "PKOs" (with armed peacekeepers) and Special Political Missions "SPMs" (without armed personnel) - has established the Special Political Mission to Yemen with Jamal Beomar as the Special Adviser and Head of the SPM.
+The United Nations' approach is guided by Security Council resolution 2051/2012 which established the SPM in Yemen which states in part that "All electoral assistance in peacekeeping, peacebuilding, or special political mission settings should be delivered in a fully integrated manner from the outset, whether or not the mission is structurally integrated".

-The mandate of the Special Adviser is, inter alia, is to "support the implementation of the transition process, and to provide advice to the parties in conjunction with the Government of Yemen.".
-The mandate also "requests the Secretary-General to continue to coordinate assistance from the international community in support of the National Dialogue and transition..., and to continue to report to the Security Council in Yemen every 60 days".
+The mandate of the Yemen SPM is, inter alia, is to "support the implementation of the transition process, and to provide advice to the parties in conjunction with the Government of Yemen.
+"The mandate also "requests the Secretary-General to continue to coordinate assistance from the international community in support of the National Dialogue and transition..., and to continue to report to the Security Council in Yemen every 60 days."

 Peace Missions (SPM or PKOs) can be either integrated - ie the head of the mission is also formally head of all UN activities in country and the Resident Coordinator becomes Deputy SRSG (as in Afghanistan), or not integrated.
 Integration or not is a decision of the Secretary General.
-The Yemen model is not integrated, largely because the Special Adviser is not resident full time in country.
+The Yemen SPM is not integrated, largely because Mr Benomar is not resident full time in country.
+Nonetheless, the SG has decided, with unanimous agreement of UNDP, DPA and DPKO, that regardless of whether the mission is formally integrated, all UN electoral assistance must be integrated.
+Dialogue has been underway to determine most effective means of applying the principle of integration.